Lorenc Trashi

-Lorenc Trashi (born 19 May 1992) is an Albanian professional footballer who plays as a midfielder for Flamurtari and the Albania national team.
+Lorenc Trashi (born 19 May 1992) is an Albanian professional footballer who plays as a midfielder for Besëlidhja and the Albania national team.

 Club career

 Gramshi

 Trashi began his career with his local team KF Gramshi, where he was promoted to the senior side in 2008 while the club was in the Albanian Second Division.
 During the season Gramshi won the northern division and reached the championship final, which they lost to KF Memaliaj The following season his side were promoted and he played in the Albanian First Division, where he featured in 19 league games and scored his first senior goal, helping his side avoid relegation and finish comfortably in 10th place.
 In his second season in the First Division he again helped his side avoid relegation, this time narrowly on goal difference, and he featured in 20 league games without scoring a goal.
 During the 2011–12 season he played 25 league games and scored 2 goals, which helped his side finish in a respectable 8th place out of 16 teams.
 The following season, however, Gramshi struggled despite Trashi's good individual performances throughout the campaign.
 In February 2013 he was awarded with the 'Pride of the City' title by the Gramsh municipality on their 53rd anniversary for his contribution to the city's football team.
 He was hit by controversy in April 2013 when he fell out with his head coach Edmond Hida and was expelled from the squad due to what he described as Trashi's unsporting behaviour.
 However, he was eventually invited back into the squad in order to help them in their relegation struggle.
 He ended the 2012–13 campaign with 5 goals in 25 league games, but his side were eventually relegated after finishing in penultimate place.